 Moral Conviction

-Moral conviction is a distinct element of attitudes that impacts belief change and openness to persuasion, in a way that is psychologically distinct from other attitude constructs (e.g., attitudes that are strong or certain are not necessarily highly moralized).
+Moral conviction is a separate element of attitudes that impacts belief change and openness to persuasion, in a way that is psychologically distinct from other attitude constructs (e.g., attitudes that are strong or certain are not necessarily highly moralized).
 For example, Wright and colleagues (2008), found that individual differences in moral conviction uniquely impact variables such as social distancing.
-Fundamentally, moral conviction reflects fundamental beliefs about what is ‘right or wrong’ about a given attitude object, and beliefs rooted in moral conviction are perceived as objective and universal (Morgan & Skitka, 2020).
+Fundamentally, moral conviction reflects foundational beliefs about what is ‘right or wrong’ about a given attitude object, and beliefs rooted in moral conviction are perceived as objective and universal (Morgan & Skitka, 2020).
 In practice, this means that differing levels of moral conviction consistently predict how much an individual believes that their attitude about an issue is ‘objectively true’ and ‘universally applicable in all cases’.
 Conversely, beliefs with low levels of moral conviction are viewed as subjective preferences where legitimate disagreement is acceptable (Skitka, 2010).
 An example of how this applies is that individuals make faster evaluations (as measured through the Implicit Association Test) about if a given behavior is universally right or wrong, when the behavior is first evaluated as ‘morally’ right or wrong, as compared to being pragmatically ‘good/bad’ or ‘pleasant/unpleasant’ (Van Bavel et al., 2012).

-Notably, there is significant disagreement on what beliefs people hold with moral conviction.
-Relatively few topics (e.g., rape, incest, executing the mentally disabled) are ‘universally’ viewed with moral conviction.
-It is instead more common for issues (e.g., gun ownership, vegetarianism) to only be held with moral conviction for a subset (in this example, NRA advocates and PETA, respectively) of the population (Wright et al., 2008).
-Conversely, there are likewise few beliefs that are ‘universally’ viewed as nonmoral (e.g., choosing to exercise, taste in music, etc.).
-This indicates that for every individual, at least some of their beliefs can be viewed through the lens of moral conviction in order to affect attitude change.
+Notably, there is significant disagreement on what beliefs people hold with moral conviction (Wright et al., 2008).
+Relatively few topics are ‘universally’ viewed with moral conviction (e.g., rape, incest, executing the mentally disabled).
+It is instead more common for issues to only be held with moral conviction for a subset of the population (e.g., gun ownership for the NRA, vegetarianism for PETA).
+Conversely, there are few beliefs that are ‘universally’ viewed as nonmoral (e.g., choosing to exercise, taste in music, etc.).
+This indicates that for every individual, many of their beliefs should be viewed through the lens of moral conviction when attempting to affect attitude change.

 Prior literature in the field of attitude formation reinforces the idea that moral conviction directly affects belief change.
-Carpenter and colleagues (2013) functional attitude theory states that beliefs for morally convicted attitudes that serve ‘symbolic’ functions (e.g., what values or moral beliefs the attitude symbolizes) are more easily changed when emphasizing image-based considerations and downplaying the intrinsic qualities of the attitude object (e.g., recycling to look environmentally conscious versus recycling to get some monetary compensation).
-Another vital interaction between moral conviction and attitude change is the ‘inoculation’ of individuals against the effects of peer and authority influence.
+Carpenter and colleagues (2013) Functional Attitude Theory states that beliefs about attitudes that have high moral conviction and represents something about oneself (e.g., I love recycling, which makes me a good person) are more easily changed when emphasizing image-based considerations and downplaying the intrinsic qualities of the attitude object (e.g., recycling because you are environmentally conscious versus recycling to get some monetary compensation).
+Another important interaction between moral conviction and attitude change is the ‘inoculation’ of individuals against the effects of peer and authority influence.
 Individuals that feel strong moral conviction about a belief do so because of a ‘greater moral purpose’ underlying the structures of authority, rather than the authority themselves (Kohlberg 1976, Rest et al. 1999).
 For example, strength of moral conviction about physician-assisted suicide, instead of prior perceptions of supreme court legitimacy/fairness, predicted whether or not an individual believed a supreme court judgement about physician-assisted suicide was reasonable (Skitka, 2009).
-In another case, levels of moral conviction predicted resistance to peer influence with regards to accepting the use of torture to deter terrorism (Aramovich, 2012).
-People continue to uphold morally convicted viewpoints, even when explicitly challenged by peers or authorities.
+In another case, levels of moral conviction predicted resistance to peer influence with regards to accepting the use of torture to deter terrorism (Aramovich, 2012); people continue to uphold morally convicted viewpoints, even when explicitly challenged by peers or authorities.